-This section identifies problems and tells you about the urgency of any repairs by using one of the following 3 categories:
+This section identifies problems and tells you about the urgency of any repairs by using one of the above 3 categories:

-Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
-Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
-Estimates for repairs or replacement are needed now.
-Repairs or replacement requiring future attention, but estimates are still advised.
+Category 3 Category 2 Category 1 Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.

-Structural movement
+Structural movemen t

-Repair category: 1
+Repair category:

-Notes: There was no evidence of any serious or ongoing movement within the limitations of inspection.
+Notes: There was no evidence of any serious or ongoing movement noted to be affecting the house, within the limitations of inspection.